WIT-Hackathon/Troopers-HealthTracker/README.md

 1. The patients daily stats are collected and stored in DB through a device or by manual entry.
 2. When a patient/admin user logins into an app, corresponding users stats are shown in dashboard.
 3. Watson Assistant chatbot is available at admin/patient page to provide support for any queries.
-4. Patients have an option to reach out to a doctor via an automated email and vice versa.
+4. Patient have an option to reach out to Doctor by providing the symptoms through an automated email.
-5. Doctor takes necessary actions based on the symptoms.
+5. Doctor suggests Patient by providing prescription based on symptoms, if it is urgent patient needs to admit in hospital.

 ## Long description